MicrosoftDocs/azure-ai-docs/articles/search/semantic-code-migration.md

 ## 2021-04-30-preview

-+ Semantic support is now scoped to both [Search Documents](/rest/api/searchservice/preview-api/search-documents) and [Create or Update Index](/rest/api/searchservice/preview-api/create-or-update-index) preview API calls.
++ Semantic support is through [Search Documents](/rest/api/searchservice/preview-api/search-documents) and [Create or Update Index](/rest/api/searchservice/preview-api/create-or-update-index) preview API calls.
 + Adds `semanticConfiguration` to a search index.
 A semantic configuration has a name and a prioritized field list.
 + Adds `semanticFields`.

 The `searchFields` property is no longer used to prioritize fields.

-In all versions after `2020-06-30-preview`, `semanticConfiguration` replaces `searchFields` as the mechanism for specifying which fields to use for L2 ranking.
+In all versions moving forward, `semanticConfiguration.semanticFields` replaces `searchFields` as the mechanism for specifying which fields to use for L2 ranking.

 ## 2020-06-30-preview

-+ Semantic support is scoped to a [Search Documents](/rest/api/searchservice/preview-api/search-documents) preview API call.
++ Semantic support is through a [Search Documents](/rest/api/searchservice/preview-api/search-documents) preview API call.
 + Adds `queryType=semantic` to the query request.
-+ Adapts `searchFields` so that if the query type is semantic, the `searchFields` property determines the priority order of field.inputs to the semantic ranker.
++ Adapts `searchFields` so that if the query type is semantic, the `searchFields` property determines the priority order of field inputs to the semantic ranker.
 + Adds `captions`, `answers`, and `highlights` to the query response.

 ## Next steps